deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 meaning, and altering it can cause havoc if a consumer processes old data with a new understanding of what data belongs to a field number.

-The tests we’ve implemented to cover all of these aspects are as follows:
+The tests we've implemented cover the following aspects:
 - Field numbers must not be amended.
 - Fields must not have their type amended.
 - Fields that have been removed from a message must have an entry added to a reserved statement within the message,